AdobeDocs/marketo-measure.en/help/configuration-and-setup/marketo-measure-and-salesforce/marketo-measure-salesforce-objects.md

 >
 >You may see instructions specifying "Marketo Measure" in our documentation, but still see "Bizible" in your CRM.
 We are working to have that updated and the rebranding will be reflected in your CRM soon.

 When [!DNL Marketo Measure] is installed in [!DNL Salesforce] (SFDC), several custom [!DNL Marketo Measure] Objects are added.
-This article provides an explanation of several of those custom Marketo Measure Objects.
-Some Objects that Marketo Measure adds to Salesforce are:
+This article provides an explanation of several of those custom [!DNL Marketo] Measure Objects.
+Some Objects that [!DNL Marketo] Measure adds to [!DNL Salesforce] are:

 * [Buyer Touchpoint](#touchpoint)
 * [Buyer Attribution Touchpoint](#attribution)